I marvel at what my 11 year-old son can do with a sharpie and the letters B.O.E.

 You’d think those are his initials, but they’re not.
 In fact, none of those letters are in any of his three names.

 A couple of years ago, he just decided he liked how they looked together and started drawing them in hundreds of different designs.
 All with black sharpie.
-And almost all on post-it notes or similarly sized small pieces of paper.
+And almost all on sticky notes or similarly sized small pieces of paper.
 Sometimes a talking banana is standing in front of them, as if it’s a casual snapshot of a graffiti tag on a wall in a city of mischievous animated fruit.

 “Do you want to use any other colors?”, the pushy mother in me used to ask.
 Or sometimes I augmented with “letters”, “paper”, “markers”, “paint”, “fruits”, “Photoshop,” “Instagram.”